I. GENERAL PROVISIONS

 A. Management Team.
 The management team shall adopt the following protective measures in response to the threat of any infectious diseases that can cause negative impact to the tourism industry:

-Development of an Integrated Emergency Preparedness Action Plan (IEPAP) in accordance with the recommendations of local and national public health authorities with the aim to prevent, effectively manage cases, and mitigate impact among clients and staff.
+Integrated Emergency Preparedness Action Plan (IEPAP) in accordance with the recommendations of local and national public health authorities with the aim to prevent, effectively manage cases, and mitigate impact among clients and staff.
 IEPAP shall include the following:

 (a) Occupational Safety and Health Program;